esimov/diagram/README.md

 # Start the application
 $ diagram
 ```
 A shell script is included to watch the output folder changes and automatically open the generated png files, however `inotifywait` is required for Linux distribution.
-To install it under Linux please run:
+To install on Ubuntu please run:

 ```bash
 sudo apt install inotify-tools